-Powerball, Mega Millions jackpots grow again
+Mega Millions jackpot getting close to $1 billion

 The annuity value of the next Powerball jackpot grows to $430 million ($248 million cash) for the game's next drawing on Saturday night.

-The jackpot for sister multistate game Mega Millions, which had no winner on Tuesday night, is already on the grow, with increased play pushing the annuity value of the jackpot to $900 million ($513 million cash).
-Combined, that makes for a $1.3 billion jackpot.
+The jackpot for sister multistate game Mega Millions, which had no winner on Tuesday night, is already growing as well, with increased play pushing the annuity value of the jackpot to $900 million ($513 million cash).

-What are the odds of winning both jackpots?
-According to CNBC, it's 1 in 88 quadrillion, although they did not explain their methodology.
+What are the odds of winning both jackpots (for a combined value of $1.3 billion)?
+According to CNBC, it's 1 in 88 quadrillion.

 Contact reporter Dan Alexander at Dan.Alexander@townsquaremedia.com or via Twitter @DanAlexanderNJ.